Introduction

 Actionable Tips for Building an Effective OT SOC

-Develop a Comprehensive Security Policy
+Develop an OT-Specific Security Policy

 - Access control measures: Implement strict access controls to ensure only authorized personnel can interact with critical systems.